yupengtang/yupengtang.github.io/_teaching/2025-fall-teaching-1.md

 location: "Atlanta, GA"
 ---

-Graduate Teaching Assistant for ME 4710 – Foundations in Machine Learning for Engineers at Georgia Institute of Technology (Fall 2025 – Present).
+Graduate Teaching Assistant for ME 4710 – Foundations in Machine Learning for Engineers at Georgia Institute of Technology (Fall 2025), working with Dr. Jarred Fountain.

 Responsibilities
 ======